 OSAMU KITAJIMA – The Early Years Boxset

-In late June 2019 Everland Music will release a mindblowing boxset with Osamu Kitajima’s first 5 highly acclaimed and superrare albums.
+In early december 2019 Everland Music will release a mindblowing boxset with Osamu Kitajima’s first 5 highly acclaimed and superrare albums.

 All 5 albums are taken from the ORIGINAL MASTERS, provided by Mr. Kitajima himself.

 There are 3 different editions of the boxset: